🇧🇷

 Right 50%

-Antisemitism Debate Divides Along Ideological Lines
+The Debate on Antisemitism is Divided Along Ideological Lines

-Coverage by political leaning
+Coverage by leaning

 Left 50%